Strategies for Crowdfunding

 Funding for non-profits and institutions of learning is becoming harder to obtain than ever.
 Fundraisers need to be increasingly innovative.
 Crowdfunding is working well for many organisations.
 Interestingly, it did not originate as a means of funding NPOs.
 It started (and is currently thriving) as a way of seeking a number – usually a large number – of ‘angel investors’ for new books, movies, computer games and many more for-profit concepts.
-Jill Ritchie has conceptualised and run a number of successful crowdfunding campaigns (one of which exceeded its target in just three days) and will advise on the steps to follow to ensure success, as, sadly, many such campaigns are not well planned and therefore don’t reach their targets.
+Erica Schofield, CEO of Thundafund, Africa’s largest rewards-based crowdfunding platform, spent 17 years within the tech industry, implementing digital transformation and collaborating on projects with thousands of users.
+Having successfully crowdfunded to start her first business, Erica has consulted on crowdfunding for many years and has run over 25 crowdfunding campaigns (donation, rewards and equity-based) and has provided crowdfunding support in South Africa, Zimbabwe, Kenya, Gambia, America and the UK.

 Topics covered include: